vporta/tradier-client/README.md

 ## API Keys

-You will receive your Tradier API Access Token after creating an account: [creating an account](https://developer.tradier.com)
+You will receive your Tradier API Access Token after: [creating an account](https://developer.tradier.com)

 ## Installation